pharmaR/val.pipeline/README.md

 from another exported function, `val_decision()` to not only apply org-specific risk decisions too all packages assessed, but goes back around and will re-categorize (invalidated) decisions based on whether any dependencies were categorized as "High Risk" / "Rejected".
+It also is intelligent enough to sort the list of packages to run those with the most dependencies first, so that if a package fails, it doesn't waste anytime running it's reverse dependence.

 After the pipeline applies a decision onto each package using criteria provided in the config file, it generates a report detailing specifics of the assessment as supporting evidence.
 The end result is a directory containing the assessment results and reports for each